Apl223/Portfolio/Cybersecurity/Labs/DVWA/Cross Site Request Forgery/README.md

   * The Anti-CSRF token check involves validating the token and redirecting to index.php if the check fails.
   * **The solution was to provide a URL with the the host, the path to the page, and the values to pass.
 Such as: http://192.168.1.8/dvwa/vulnerabilities/csrf/?password_new=test&password_conf=test&Change=Change&user_token=4202d63409c601b9230b4834ffa92a89**
+  * Doesn't look like it matters what user_token value you use.